hbrc-fpga-class/peripherals/hba_motor/sw/readme.txt

     - 'cc' : Coast left and right motors.
 This resource works with hbaget and hbaset.

-motor0 : Set the power and direction for motor 0.
+motor0 : Set the power for motor 0.
     - 0-100   : Duty cycle in the forward direction.
 0=Off, 100=full power
 This resource works with hbaget and hbaset.

-motor1 : Set the power and direction for motor 1.
+motor1 : Set the power for motor 1.
     - 0-100   : Duty cycle in the forward direction.
 0=Off, 100=full power
 This resource works with hbaget and hbaset.